york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 In this exercise you'll walk through creating and deploying a simple, smart contract on the Goerli test network using [MetaMask](https://metamask.io), [Solidity](https://docs.soliditylang.org/en/v0.8.0/), [Hardhat](https://hardhat.org), and [Alchemy](https://alchemyapi.io/eth).

-You'll need an Alchemy account to complete this tutorial.
+You'll need an Alchemy account to complete this exercise.
 [Sign up for a free account](https://www.alchemy.com/).

 If you have questions at any point, feel free to reach out!